Credit card late payments

 Going over your credit limit isn’t just about crossing a threshold; it’s entering a danger zone where your debt can multiply rapidly.
 Firstly, exceeding your limit often triggers over-limit fees, similar to financial penalties incurred in sports – each time you go beyond the boundary, you get penalized.

-Furthermore, with an already high balance, the interest (especially if you’re subject to a penalty APR) can escalate your debt.
+With an already high balance, the interest (especially if you’re subject to a penalty APR) can escalate your debt.
 The longer this balance remains unpaid, the larger this debt snowball becomes, rolling down the hill of financial instability, gathering more debt with each turn.

 Potential Legal Implications